Essential difference between 2D and 3D from the perspective of real-space renormalization group: Is the block-tensor map an apt RG?

 where $\alpha$ contains microscopic details and $F$ encodes universal properties of the system.
 This entropy should not be confused with the mutual information between the inside and the outside of the cube mediated through the face.
 Rather, it is from the correlations between the two surface areas mediated through the edge region.
 The area law in Eq.~\eqref{eq:area3dcft} reveals a lot about 3D block-tensor transformation.
 The \emph{growth} of $S(\rho_{\vec{s}_{x+}})$ with the size $L$ of the block marks a \emph{qualitative difference} between 3D and 2D block tensor RG\@.
 Retaining a constant number of couplings in 3D loses its justification even off the criticality, which works in 2D due to the saturation of $S \to S_0$; this poses a threat to {\IVZ}.
 More details come later.
 Even if the block-tensor RG is exact and {\IVZ} is strictly satisfied, the scaling behavior of entanglement bodes ill for {\CRF}.
 Let's say a block-tensor scheme is applied to the nearest-neighbor Ising model on a cubic lattice, how does the tensor RG flow look like?
-At infinite temperature, or $\beta = 1/T = 0$, after a gauge transformation~\cite{kennedy-lowT}, the tensor $A \to A^{\text{hi}}$ only has a single nonzero component, $A^{\text{hi}}_{000000} = 1$; the entanglement entropy $S(\rho_{\vec{s}_{x+}})$ vanishes so $\alpha = F = 0$ in Eq.~\eqref{eq:area3dcft}.
+At infinite temperature, or $\beta = 1/T = 0$, after a gauge transformation~\cite{kennedy-lowT}, the tensor $A \to A^{\text{hi}}$ only has a single nonzero component, $A^{\text{hi}}_{000000} = 1$\footnote{ For this high-$T$ fixed-point tensor, the index value 0 means an equal-weight superposition of all the spin-based states represented by this leg.
+For example, if a leg of the initial tensor corresponds to a single spin, then the state 0 represents $(\ket{\uparrow} + \ket{\downarrow}) / \sqrt{2}$.
+This also applies to the high-$T$ edge matrix $e^{\text{hi}}$ in the discussion below Eq.~\eqref{eq:rgEDL}. }; the entanglement entropy $S(\rho_{\vec{s}_{x+}})$ vanishes so $\alpha = F = 0$ in Eq.~\eqref{eq:area3dcft}.
 Now we consider $0 < \beta \ll 1$.
 The entanglement $S(\rho_{\vec{s}_{x+}})$ of the resultant tensor has a small but non-vanishing $\alpha \neq 0$ in Eq.~\eqref{eq:area3dcft}.
 A well-behaved RG transformation should generate an RG flow towards the high-temperature fixed point $A^{\text{hi}}$ with zero entanglement entropy, because the Ising model with $\beta \ll 1$ is in high-temperature phase.
 However, Eq.~\eqref{eq:area3dcft} shows that the coarser tensors generated by the block-tensor scheme has growing entanglement entropy due to the growth of $L$ and an $\alpha \neq 0$.
 Therefore, the 3D block-tensor RG, even if performed exactly by retaining infinite states, fails to satisfy {\CRF} in the vicinity of the high-temperature fixed point.
 Notice that the failure is not due to any approximation.
 Instead, as is indicated by the area law in Eq.~\eqref{eq:area3dcft}, the incorrect RG flow is closely related to the violation of {\UPF}---the diverging term $\alpha L$ arises from microscopic details reflected in $\alpha$.
+At criticality, the growth of the entanglement entropy suggests that an exact 3D block-tensor RG cannot exhibit a critical fixed-point tensor, since the entanglement entropy is a single-number characterization of the tensor.
+This bodes ill for the hope of obtaining a critical fixed-point tensor numerically using a 3D block-tensor map\footnote{ See Ref.~\cite{Lyu:Kawashima:2024} for numerical evidence. }.

 The area law in Eq.~\eqref{eq:area3dcft} has an incarnation as a tensor-network toy model that mimics the entanglement structure of the high-temperature phase.
 The toy model captures the remnant entanglement as matrices sitting on the boundary.
 It is known in 2D as a corner-double line (CDL) structure~\cite{gu-wen2009}.
 We call its 3D generalization an edge-double-line (EDL) structure, since the boundaries between faces of a cube are edges, see Fig.~\ref{fig:edl}; the EDL structure transforms under the exact block-tensor RG with rescaling factor $b$ as,